Public universities in USA

 3. University of Michigan, Ann Arbor

-The University of Michigan is widely reported as No. 3 public in the 2026 U.S. News public list.
+The University of Michigan is widely placed at No. 3 public in the 2026 U.S. News public ranking.

 Undergraduate Duration: 4 years